2002 United States elections: United States Senate elections

 During the 2002 U.S. Senate elections, all thirty-three regularly scheduled Class II Senate seats as well as a special election in Missouri were held.

-In the United States Senate elections, the Republican Party achieved an overall net gain of two seats with victories in Georgia, Minnesota, and Missouri, while the Democrats took a seat in Arkansas.
+In the end, the Republican Party achieved an overall net gain of two seats with victories in Georgia, Minnesota, and Missouri, while the Democrats took a seat in Arkansas.
 Thus, the balance of power in the Senate changed from a 51–49 Democratic majority to a 51–49 Republican majority.

 United States House of Representatives elections

 During the 2002 House elections, all 435 seats in the House of Representatives plus 5 of the 6 nonvoting delegates from territories and the District of Columbia were up for election that year.
-These elections were the first to be held following redistricting in apportionment according to the 2000 United States Census.
+These elections were the first to be held following redistricting in apportionment according to the 2000 United States census.

 Republicans succeeded in expanding their majority in the House of Representatives by a net gain of eight, resulting in a 229–204 Republican majority.
 They won the nationwide popular vote by a margin of 4.8 points.
 This represented just the third time since the American Civil War that the president's party picked up seats in the House of Representatives, following the 1934 and 1998 elections.

 In addition to all regularly scheduled House elections, there were two special elections held, one for Oklahoma's 1st congressional district on January 8 and another for Hawaii's 2nd congressional district on November 30.